antarctica/bas-style-kit-file-upload-endpoint/docs/usage.md

 ### Versioning policy

-This API does not currently use versioning.
+This API uses versioning.
+An API version must be specified as a URL prefix (e.g. `/v1/foo`).

+The [API change log](./change-log) describes changes within and between different versions.

+Non-breaking changes, such as adding new options, may be made within a version.
+Breaking changes, such as renaming a resource or changing a response structure, will be made as part of a new version.
+Major, non-breaking, changes may result in a new version, decided on a case by case basis.

-As this API is designed for testing, it may change significantly over time.
-Where possible backwards compatibility will be preserved but this is not guaranteed.
+**Note:** As this API is designed for testing, it may change significantly over time.

+Only the latest API version is supported (see the [Support](#support) section for details).
+When a new version is released previous versions are deprecated.
+See the [Deprecation policy](#deprecation-policy) for how deprecated versions are later removed.

+### Deprecation policy

+Features may be deprecated in this API as it evolves.
+This may include changes to options, methods, resources and API versions.
+Usually an alternative feature will be available but in some cases a feature may be removed without one.

+In either case, once deprecated it is expected the feature will be removed, with a timeline defined to ensure clients have time to update their implementations to use preferred/supported alternatives where available.

+Deprecated features will be referenced in this documentation and the [API change log](./change-log).

 ## Technical information

 ### Base URL

-The base URL is `https://bas-style-kit-file-upload.herokuapp.com/`.
+The base URL is `https://testing.api.bas.ac.uk/bas-style-kit-file-upload/v1`.

+**Note:** This URL includes the currently released version, `v1`.

 **Note:** This API is only available over `HTTPS`.

+**Note:** This API is currently available as a testing API

 ### Content Types